1. How large is your demand?

 2. Is lifetime cost important to you?

-While yes, a rotary screw compressor may have higher air compressor maintenance cost and/or initial capital cost, the lifetime expectancy is much greater than a piston type compressor.
-Piston type compressors typically last about 10,000 hours before a rebuild is necessary.
+While yes, a rotary screw compressor may have a higher air compressor maintenance cost and/or initial capital cost, the lifetime expectancy is much greater than a piston-type compressor.
+Piston-type compressors typically last about 10,000 hours before a rebuild is necessary.
 On the other hand, a rotary screw compressor will last between 60,000 – 80,000 hours.
 Rotary screw compressors are known for their reliability and longevity.

 3. Does your machine operate near your production staff?